starsareintherose/TNT_Script/README.md

 ## Functions

-- Extended implied weighting with K value setting (default, default K=12) or implighted weighting with K value setting (default K=12) or equal weighting.
+- Extended implied weighting with K value setting (default, default K=12) or implied weighting with K value setting (default K=12) or equal weighting.

-- Search trees via implicit enumeration (ntax<=25, but not for eiw) or TBR Mult (1000 times) (25<ntax<75, also for ntax<=25 with eiw) or Mult and Xmult (use random sectorial searches, produce 1,000 hits to best length and stop, 10 cycles of drifting, ratchet and fusing) (ntax>=75).
+- Search trees via implicit enumeration (ntax<=25, but not for eiw) or TBR Mult (1000 times) with branch swapping (25<ntax<75, also for ntax<=25 with eiw) or Mult with branch swapping and Xmult (use random sectorial searches, produce 1,000 hits to best length and stop, 10 cycles of drifting, ratchet and fusing) (ntax>=75).

 - Perform Strict consensus / Majority-rule consensus / Half strict consensus.